Flashing Yellow Arrow Traffic Signals

-The flashing yellow arrow may also be displayed before and/or after the protected green and solid yellow left turn arrows to improve traffic flow.
+A flashing yellow arrow signal indicates a permissive phase where left turners may make their turn if there are no opposing through vehicles.
+The flashing yellow arrow may be displayed before and/or after the protected green and solid yellow left turn arrows to improve traffic flow.
 The steady yellow arrow retains its standard meaning: The left-turn signal is about to change to a steady red arrow and drivers should prepare to stop or, if they have already entered the intersection, they should complete the left turn when oncoming traffic has cleared.